QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 and solving $$\textrm{det}(P - \lambda I) = \lambda^{N}-1=0$$

-It can be verified that permutation matrices are orthogonal matrices, i.e., they satisfy
+It can be verified that permutation matrices are orthogonal matrices, i.e., that they satisfy

 $$
 P P' = I
 $$

 Magnitudes $\mid \lambda_i \mid$  of eigenvalues $\lambda_i$ all equal  $1$;  $\lambda_i$ can be complex.

+Let's write some Python code to illustrate these ideas.

 ```{code-cell} ipython3
 @njit